bindusripad/NLP_projects/Rasa_basic_folder/readme.md

 tensorflow==1.8.0
 zomatopy==1.0.10

+To run the bot:

+Run nlu_model.py followed by dialogue_management.py and then start typing your questions.
+When prompted, please provide your email ID and the search results will be emailed to you.

 Please note:

 1) While entering location, please start with "in".
 Examples - "In Bangalore", "Mexican food in Mumbai"